AusHSI managed these funding schemes on behalf of Queensland Health

-Available to Queensland-based health service groups, these grants support groups in conducting health services research involving implementation in a real world health service setting.
-The focus is on providing evidence for health service changes that are both effective and sustainable.
+These grants, available to Queensland-based health service groups, provided support to groups in conducting health services research involving implementation in a real world health service setting.
+The focus was on providing evidence for health service changes that are both effective and sustainable.

 2016 Health Services Research Funding Round Recipients

 The implementation grants support groups to conduct health services research involving implementation and evaluation in a “real world” health service setting.
 The focus of these projects is on providing evidence for health service changes that are both effective and sustainable.
 Six groups were interviewed for these grants.
-Congratulations to the following collaborations who have been awarded implementation grants:
+The following collaborations were successfully awarded implementation grants:

 Associate Professor Anthony Smith, The University of Queensland and Dr Stephen Stathis, Child and Youth Mental Health Service (CYMHS).
 Building a Virtual Child and Youth Forensic Health Service

 This project involves the implementation and evaluation of a novel forensic mental health service for child and youth offenders in Queensland.
 The Child and Youth Forensic Outreach Service (CYFOS) is part of Queensland Health’s Child and Youth Mental Health Service (CYMHS).
 The aim of this service is to improve accessibility to forensic mental health services, increase the responsiveness of those services, and increase compliance of the new provisions described in the Mental Health Act.
 Forensic services include connections with the court or justice system to support youth offenders or those at risk of offending.
 A hub and spoke service model will be established – where a CYFOS hub site in Brisbane will provide their outreach services in-person and via video conference to six spoke sites.
 An economic evaluation and an interpretive evaluation of the implementation process will be carried out, alongside analysis of activity data